 (This recipe first appeared on Imagelicious on December 3, 2015)

 It’s beginning to look a lot like Christmas in the Imagelicious household.
 I put up my tree and decorated the house on December 1st.
 One of my cats loves sitting under the tree and keeps pretending to be a gift.

 With all the decorations twinkling and holiday songs playing, I crave the flavours of ginger and nutmeg and clove and cinnamon.
 I make Gingerbread cheesecake almost every year.
-I indulge in Gingerbread waffles.
+I indulge in Gingerbread waffles and Vegan Gingerbread Cake.
 I eat one or two or ten (who is counting?)
 Gingerbread cookies each December.

 With all the indulgences of the season, sometimes it’s easy to forget about healthy and nutritious food.
-Instead opting in to have all the delicious treats that go hand in hand with December.
+Instead, opting in to have all the delicious treats that go hand in hand with December.
 I always try to find some sort of a balance.
-If I have rich, cheesy, creamy, chocolaty (circle correct option) food one day, then I try to have something lighter, yet still delicious and satisfying the next day.
+If I have rich, cheesy, creamy, chocolaty (circle the correct option… I usually have to circle all of them) food one day, then I try to have something lighter, yet still delicious and satisfying the next day.

-- Add the dates, prunes, pecans, and spices to the food processor.
-Pulse it for about a minute or until the mixture is smooth.
+Add the dates, prunes, pecans, and spices to the food processor.
+Pulse for about a minute or until the mixture is smooth.

-- Add cocoa powder and pulse until it's incorporated.
+Add the cocoa powder and pulse until it's incorporated.

-- Add maple syrup to bring to make the mixture pliable.
+Add the maple syrup to make the mixture pliable.
 You may need to add a touch more than 1 tablespoon if the mixture is too dry.

 Take about one tablespoon of mixture at a time and roll into balls.

 I always use gloves when rolling these truffles as otherwise it gets super messy.